-During one-on-one course advice with course coordinators, each student will receive a Study Plan outlining their course of study and the sequence of units.
+On enrolment, each student will receive a Study Plan outlining their course of study and the sequence of units they have selected.
 The Plan will be monitored every trimester, and may be varied, during the course of their studies, but is intended to ensure their progress through the course meets the academic requirements for them to successfully complete their course, and within the time frame and under the conditions required by their student visa.

-VARIATION OF ENROLMENT/ WITHDRAWAL FROM UNITS
+VARIATION OF ENROLMENT/WITHDRAWAL FROM UNITS

-Withdrawal of a unit resulting in reduced study load is only permitted under exceptional circumstances where special permission is obtained from the Head of School.
-The online enrolment amendment form must be completed for the purpose of amending the student's enrolment to permit study of less than a full-time load as outlined with the 'FULL TIME STUDIES" section above.
+Withdrawal of a unit resulting in reduced studyload is only permitted under exceptional circumstances where special permission is obtained from the Head of School.
+An enrolment amendment form must be completed for the purpose of amending the student's enrolment to permit study of less than four units each trimester and/or withdraw from/add a unit.
 Any variation of enrolment/withdrawal from units will require amendment of the student's Study Plan.
 When withdrawing from a unit the student must substitute that unit to make the study plan equivalent to full time load unless otherwise specified.

-DEFERRAL OR SUSPENSION OF STUDIES - INTERNATIONAL STUDENTS (INTERMISSION/LEAVE OF ABSENCE)
+DEFERRAL OR SUSPENSION OF STUDIES -INTERNATIONAL STUDENTS (INTERMISSION/LEAVE OF ABSENCE)